-1 45 New Subdivision; Controlled Drug Prescription Health and Safety Program.
-Amend RSA 2 126-A by inserting after section 88 the following new subdivision: 3 Controlled Drug Prescription Health and Safety Program 4 126-A:89 Definitions.
-In this subdivision: 5 I.(a) "Chronic pain" means a state in which pain persists beyond the usual course of an acute 6 disease or healing of an injury, or that might or might not be associated with an acute or chronic 7 pathologic process that causes continuous or intermittent pain over months or years.
-It also includes 8 intermittent episodic pain that might require periodic treatment.
-9 (1) For the purpose of this subdivision, chronic pain does not cover or in any way 10 determine treatment for pain from terminal disease.
-11 (2) For the purpose of this subdivision, chronic pain includes but may not be limited 12 to pain defined as "chronic," "intractable," "high impact," "chronic episodic," and "chronic relapsing."
-13 (b) A diagnosis of chronic pain made by a practitioner licensed in any of the states in the 14 United States or the District of Columbia and supported by written documentation of the diagnosis 15 by the treating practitioner shall constitute proof that the patient suffers from chronic pain.
-16 II.
-"Commissioner" means the commissioner of the department of health and human 17 services.
-18 III.
+- 1 state plan amendment to the federal Centers for Medicare and Medicaid Services to suspend all 2 catastrophic aid payments to hospitals effective for the biennium ending June 30, 2023.
+3 43 Appropriation; Department of Military Affairs and Veterans Services; Support for Veterans 4 Mental Health and Social Isolation.
+There is hereby appropriated to the department of military affairs and veterans services the sum of \$1,500,000 for the fiscal year ending June 30, 2021 for the 5 6 purposes of supporting services to combat struggles with mental health and social isolation.
+This 7 appropriation shall not lapse until June 30, 2023.
+The governor is authorized to draw a warrant for 8 said sum out of any money in the treasury not otherwise appropriated.
+9 44 Effective Date.
+Section 43 of this act shall take effect June 30, 2021.
+10 45 New Subdivision; Controlled Drug Prescription Health and Safety Program.
+Amend RSA 126-A by inserting after section 88 the following new subdivision: 11 12 Controlled Drug Prescription Health and Safety Program 13 126-A:89 Definitions.
+In this subdivision: 14 I.(a) "Chronic pain" means a state in which pain persists beyond the usual course of an acute 15 disease or healing of an injury, or that might or might not be associated with an acute or chronic 16 pathologic process that causes continuous or intermittent pain over months or years.
+It also includes 17 intermittent episodic pain that might require periodic treatment.
+18 (1) For the purpose of this subdivision, chronic pain does not cover or in any way 19 determine treatment for pain from terminal disease.
+20 (2) For the purpose of this subdivision, chronic pain includes but may not be limited to pain defined as "chronic," "intractable," "high impact," "chronic episodic," and "chronic relapsing."
+21 22(b) A diagnosis of chronic pain made by a practitioner licensed in any of the states in the 23 United States or the District of Columbia and supported by written documentation of the diagnosis 24by the treating practitioner shall constitute proof that the patient suffers from chronic pain.
+25 II.
+"Commissioner" means the commissioner of the department of health and human 26 services.
+III.
 "Controlled substance" means controlled drugs as defined in RSA 318-B:1, VI.
-19 IV.
-"Department" means the department of health and human services, established in RSA 20 126-A:4.
-21 V. "Dispense" means to deliver a controlled substance by lawful means and includes the 22 packaging, labeling, or compounding necessary to prepare the substance for such delivery.
-23 VI.
-"Dispenser" means a person or entity who is lawfully authorized to deliver a schedule II- 24 IV controlled substance, but does not include: 25 (a) A licensed hospital pharmacy that dispenses less than a 48-hour supply of a schedule 26 II-IV controlled substance from a hospital emergency department or that dispenses for 27 administration in the hospital; 28 (b) A practitioner, or other authorized person who administers such a substance; 29 (c) A wholesale distributor of a schedule II-IV controlled substance or its analog; 30 (d) A prescriber who dispenses less than a 48-hour supply of a schedule II-IV controlled 31 substance from a hospital emergency department to a patient; or 32 (e) A veterinarian who dispenses less than a 48-hour supply of a schedule II-IV 33 controlled substance to a patient.
+27 28 IV.
+"Department" means the department of health and human services, established in RSA - VI.
+"Dispenser" means a person or entity who is lawfully authorized to deliver a schedule II-IV controlled substance, but does not include: